qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 -----------------

 Each item inside the composer can be moved/resized to create a perfect layout.
-The first step is to select the item using the |mActionSelectPan| :sup:`Select/Move item` button; once selected the item can be moved or resized using the squares on the boundary.
+The first step is to select the item using the |mActionSelect| :sup:`Select/Move item` button; once selected the item can be moved or resized using the squares on the boundary.
-For a better precision, you can move an item using the :kbd:`Arrows keys` on the keyboard; if the movement are too slow, you can speed up it holding :kbd:`Shift`.
+For a better precision, you can move an item using the :kbd:`Arrows keys` on the keyboard; if the movement is too slow, you can speed up it holding :kbd:`Shift`.

-While resizing, holding :kbd:`Shift` will maintain the aspect ratio, :kbd:`Ctrl` resizes from the item center.
+While resizing, holding :kbd:`Shift` will maintain the aspect ratio instead :kbd:`Ctrl` will resize from the item center.

-The correct position can be obteined using snapping to Grid or Smart guides.
-If you need to disable snap on the fly just hold :kbd:`Ctrl` while moving the mouse.
+The correct position for an item can be obteined using snapping to Grid or Smart guides.
+If you need to disable the snap on the fly just hold :kbd:`Ctrl` while moving the mouse.

-You can choose multiple items with the |mActionSelectPan| :sup:`Select/Move item` button, just hold the :kbd:`Shift` button and click on all the items you need.
+You can choose multiple items with the |mActionSelect| :sup:`Select/Move item` button, just hold the :kbd:`Shift` button and click on all the items you need.
 You can then resize/move this group just like a single item.